nepa/sotc-rest-api/README.md

 A more comprehensive documentation for end-users will be available on the [Sound of the City](http://citysound.itm.uni-luebeck.de) website soon.

+## History

+  * **Version 1:**
+    * Basic implementation of dispatcher, resource controllers and output handlers
+    * REST interface is compatible to Server-One's initial SOAP interface
+    * Unit tests for all REST resources

 ## Author

 The SotC REST API was written by: **Sascha Seidel**, NetPanther@gmx.net